Corporate Ministry: Incorporation

-As the Corporate Ministry's first act, Shane ordered a WWF Championship match at Over the Edge between Austin and Undertaker with himself as a special guest referee.
+As the Corporate Ministry's first act, Shane ordered a WWF Championship match at Over the Edge between Austin and The Undertaker with himself as a special guest referee.
 WWF Commissioner Shawn Michaels countered by adding Vince as another guest referee.
-That night, an altercation between the feuding McMahons collected Undertaker and Austin, and Shane fast-counted the pin to give the match and the title to Undertaker.
+That night, an altercation between the feuding McMahons collected The Undertaker and Austin, and Shane fast-counted the pin to give the match and the title to The Undertaker.
 That same night, The Rock defeated Triple H via disqualification and The Union defeated The Acolytes, Viscera, and Big Bossman in an elimination match.
 A week later, The Acolytes defeated X-Pac and Kane to win the WWF Tag Team Championship.

 Meanwhile, The Undertaker's claim that he served a higher power was expanded upon.
 Eventually, The Undertaker decided to offer Austin to this greater power, who revealed his identity to Austin while dressed in a black robe and a hood that hid his face from the audience.
 On June 7, the identity of the higher power was revealed as Vince McMahon, and the entire exercise had been a ruse designed to allow the McMahons to get revenge on Austin.
 After the unveiling, Linda and Stephanie McMahon, who were also victims of the ruse, used their combined 50% share in the WWF to punish Vince.
 Linda stepped down as CEO of the company, naming Austin as her replacement.
 Further, she and Stephanie were signing over their shares of the WWF to Austin.
 The Undertaker has stated that he considers the Corporate Ministry stable to be the low point of his "dark" era due to the diluting of power from himself to the McMahons.

 The McMahons challenged Austin to a winner-take-all handicap match at the King of the Ring.
 The match became a ladder match after Big Boss Man lost a match to Austin, allowing Austin to pick the stipulation.
 To punish him for the loss, Big Boss Man was fired from the Corporate Ministry.